getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The choice of measurement methodology also needs to account for network conditions and their variability.
 Idle-state measurements capture baseline characteristics unaffected by competing traffic, whereas measurements taken under load reflect conditions that are more likely to challenge application performance, such as elevated latencies and queuing.
 Both active and passive methods can capture either state, although with different degrees of control.
-Passive monitoring of production traffic usually reflects actual network load but may not always allow capturing artificially loaded conditions.
+Passive monitoring of production traffic usually reflects actual network load but may not always allow capturing heavily loaded conditions.
-Active measurements can target artificially loaded conditions by generating synthetic traffic equivalent to the application load alongside the probes but capturing the actual or idle network conditions may not be possible depending on the footprint of the measurement method.
+Active measurements can target heavily loaded conditions by generating synthetic traffic equivalent to the application load alongside the probes but capturing the actual or idle network conditions may not be possible depending on the footprint of the measurement method.
 Furthermore, when performing active measurements or generating artificial load, care must be taken not to degrade the network under test or inadvertently enable denial-of-service abuse {{?RFC2330}}{{?RFC4656}}.
 See {{dos-risks}} for specific mitigations.